 Honors and service to the community

 Kristin is a former past president of the Women’s Bar Association of Massachusetts.
-In 2017, Massachusetts Lawyers Weekly recognized Kristin as a “Top Women of Law.”
+In 2017, Massachusetts Lawyers Weekly recognized Kristin as a “Top Women of Law” and in 2021, honored her among the top 20 Massachusetts Go-To Lawyers for Trusts & Estates.
 In 2015, Kristin was awarded the Women’s Bar Association Pro Bono Award for her volunteer work with the Foundation’s Elder Law Project.
 She was also selected as a Massachusetts Super Lawyers Rising Star from 2009 to 2012 and in 2014 to 2016 in the fields of estate planning and probate law.